Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Introduction

-The second contribution pertains channel estimation issues.
 Acquisition of channel state information (CSI) in uplink NOMA is a challenging task, since channel estimation in current wireless data communications standards is mainly based on training sequences sent from the users to the BS that are orthogonal in either time or frequency domain.
 Orthogonal RBs for training adversely affect spectral efficiency and system performance, especially in the uplink.
-We consider a training scheme where the training data of one user is contaminated by either the pilots or the information-bearing data of the other user.
-In this challenging scenario, we propose to first estimate the channel parameters of the AU on the basis of a {\em semi-blind} approach and, then, relying on the CSI knowledge of the AU, to acquire the overall channel of the TU with a pilot-aided improved WL estimator.

-Finally, the performances of the proposed detection method and channel estimation algorithms are validated through extensive numerical examples.
-It is demonstrated that the AU and TU can be successfully separated at the BS in many challenging operative scenarios.
+We consider a nonorthogonal training scheme where the training data of one user is contaminated by either the pilots or the information-bearing data of the other user.
+In this challenging scenario, we propose a two-stage approach: first, the channel parameters of the AU are semi-blindly estimated by also exploiting the {\em almost-cyclostationarity (ACS) properties} \cite{Gardner-book} of the received signal that depend on the Doppler shifts of the AU-to-BS channel ({\em Doppler diversity}), as well as the different circular/noncircular features of the AU and TU ({\em modulation diversity}); subsequently, capitalizing on the CSI knowledge of the AU, the overall channel of the TU is acquired with a pilot-aided improved widely-linear (WL) estimator \cite{Picinbono}.
+The performances of the proposed channel estimation algorithms are validated through extensive Monte Carlo numerical examples.

 The paper is organized as follows.
-The system model of the considered SG-NOMA uplink is described in Section~\ref{sec:system}.
-The improved time-varying WL-SIC reception strategy is developed in Section~\ref{sec:detection}.
-The proposed estimation strategies for the AU and TU are developed in Sections~\ref{sec:estimation-AU} and \ref{sec:estimation-TU}.
-Numerical results are reported in Section~\ref{sec:simul}.
+The system model of the considered uplink SG-NOMA is described in Section~\ref{sec:system}.
+The proposed estimation strategies for the AU and TU are developed in Sections~\ref{sec:estimation-AU} and \ref{sec:estimation-TU}, respectively.
+Monte Carlo numerical results are reported in Section~\ref{sec:simul} in terms of channel estimation accuracy.
 Finally, the main results obtained in the paper are summarized in Section~\ref{sec:concl}.